 In their first year in Brooklyn, Iris, Aidan Boardman and Chris Copland played gigs around the city under the solo project Blue Iris.
 When Chris Copland moved to Portland, Oregon in June of 2018, the band found a new drummer and writing partner Alex Harwood.
 Iris and Alex immediately wrote new material together, some of which will be released on the new EP.
 Aidan Boardman (Bass) brought ideas for songs to the table as well, and the band found a new and exciting sound.
 This was no longer the solo sultry love song album, but something with a little more of their inner emo boy and 90s Alanis Morissette flair.
 It even teeters on the feelings of “Iris” by the Goo Goo Dolls with that shameless drama and inner fire being released.
 Always incorporating flavors of folk music influence that is present in all of their music.

 Bluish quakes one’s inner yearn for more when emotions are left unattended.
 The songs play at the push and pull with one’s inner self guarding some of the truth from others in fear of change and loss.
-Iris, recently out as gender non-conforming (they/them), has toyed with themes of this in their song “Two Truths” as they processed what was being kept in the dark and how that might affect the way their life looks moving forward.
+Iris, recently out as non-binary (they/them), has toyed with themes of this in their song “Two Truths” as they processed what was being kept in the dark and how that might affect the way their life looks moving forward.

 Check out our DEBUT SINGLE “Two Truths” online now!